 Brian D. Maclean, Kwantlen College, Richmond Campus, Vancouver, Canada.

 Abstract: The inner-city riots of 1980s Britain provoked an important set of debates in the progressive criminological literature about police accountability and the policing of racial minorities.
-Two main oppositional political strategies emerged.
-In a more generalized approach, the strategy employed by the left realist school made use of the local crime survey in order to gather data on crime and policing practices that were used in public forum to make police accountable.
+The strategy employed by the left realism school made use of the local crime survey in order to gather data on crime and policing practices that were used in public forum to make police accountable.

 Left realist criminology: